Mortrack/Mortrack_ML_Library/README.md

-# Mortrack_ML_API
+# Mortrack_ML_Library

-## What is Mortrack_ML_API?
+## What is Mortrack_ML_Library?
-This is an API whose creation was started from scratch by engineer Cesar Miranda Meza (alias Mortrack) on May 1, 2020 for personal use at first.
-Without any assistance and intuitively using well-known mathematical tools, the author completed this API on May 26, 2020.
-It was then first publicly released on May 10, 2021 so that it can help others as helped the author in many of his professional works and research.
-In this sense, the Mortrack_ML_API proposes a complete and different approach to working with machine learning algorithms compared other APIs.
-It has the outstanding features and philosophy of having lightweight code, having transparent output trained models and providing training means on a different computer from where it is being applied.
-Furthermore, this API has been engineering in the Python programming languange and to have a similar framework as the current most popular machine learning APIs in order to provide a user-friendly and intuitive programming interface.
+This is a library whose creation was started from scratch by the engineer Cesar Miranda Meza (alias Mortrack) on May 1, 2020 for personal use at first and without any scientific formality.
+Without any assistance and intuitively using well known mathematical tools, the author completed this library on May 26, 2020.
+It was then first publicly released on May 10, 2021 so that it can help others as it helped the author in many of his professional works and research.
+In this sense, the Mortrack_ML_Library proposes a complete and different approach to working with machine learning algorithms with respect to other librarys.
+It has the outstanding features and philosophy of having lightweight code, having transparent output trained models and providing its applicability on on a different computer from where it is being applied even without the use of this library.
+Furthermore, this library has been engineering in the Python programming languange and to have a similar framework as the current most popular machine learning librarys in order to provide a user friendly and intuitive programming interface.

 Latest public stable version: 1.0.0.1 (released on May 10, 2021 in master branch)

-## What machine learning tools does this API provide?
+## What machine learning tools does this Library provide?
 1. Functions for statistics:
     - **getMean():** Function to calculate the mean in 1 or more lists contained within an array.
     - **getVariance():** Function to calculate the variance in 1 or more lists contained within an array.